PPTArena: A Benchmark for PowerPoint Editing: PPTArena Benchmark

 \subsection{Benchmark Composition and Difficulty}

-\mypar{Data sourcing and coverage.} We webscrape over 15{,}000 PowerPoints (SlidesCarnival~\cite{slidescarnival}, Zenodo~\cite{zenodo}, SlideShare~\cite{slideshare}) curating the largest open-sourced dataset of PPTs and converted them into structured JSON traces that capture layout, styling, and content metadata.
-Automated filtering retains decks with diverse multimodal assets which we conjoined to an internal corpus from literature analysts, biology researchers, and art design students.
-From more than 500 hand-reviewed candidates, including 25 decks created from scratch by our students, we selected the 100 cases that best span professional, academic, multi-lingual, and art/design genres, ensuring every topic bucket in~\Cref{tab:edit_taxonomy} contains challenging exemplars.
+\textbf{Data sourcing and coverage.} We web-scrape over 18{,}000 PowerPoints (including slides from SlidesCarnival~\cite{slidescarnival}, Zenodo~\cite{zenodo}, SlideShare~\cite{slideshare})—the largest open-sourced dataset of PPTs—and convert them into structured JSON traces that capture layout, styling, and content metadata.

+Automated filtering retains decks with diverse multimodal assets, which we further combine with a curated internal corpus contributed by literature analysts, biology researchers, and art and design students.
+From more than 500 hand-reviewed candidates, including 25 decks created from scratch by us, we select the 100 PowerPoints that best span professional, academic, multi-lingual, and art/design genres, ensuring every topic bucket in~\Cref{tab:edit_taxonomy} contains challenging exemplars.

-\mypar{Taxonomy-driven case design.} Drawing from established principles of presentation design~\cite{duarte2008slide,reynolds2011presentation,williams2015non,alley2005scientific}, we defined five parent categories that decompose into 16 concrete edit types, guaranteeing coverage from low-level typography to master-edit workflows.
-Following~\citet{pmlr-v235-maia-polo24a}, we favor fewer but richer cases, so the taxonomy is used to balance high-difficulty scenarios rather than to inflate totals.
-Cases range from simple text replacements to multi-edit, multimodal reasoning problems.
-For instance, \Cref{fig:complex_example} illustrates a cross-modal case that requires matching images to captions across slides using both visual and textual cues; many cases straddle multiple taxonomy buckets, so category counts exceed 100.
+\textbf{Taxonomy-driven task design.} Drawing from established principles of presentation design~\cite{duarte2008slide,reynolds2011presentation,williams2015non,alley2005scientific}, we define five parent categories that decompose into 16 concrete edit types, guaranteeing coverage from low-level typography to master-edit workflows.
+Following~\cite{pmlr-v235-maia-polo24a}, we favor fewer but richer edits, so the taxonomy is used to balance high-difficulty scenarios rather than to inflate totals.
+Tasks range from simple text replacements to multi-edit, multimodal reasoning problems.
+For instance, \Cref{fig:teaser} illustrates a cross-modal editing task that requires matching images to captions across slides using both visual and textual cues; many editing tasks straddle multiple taxonomy buckets, so category counts exceed 100.

 PPTArena distinguishes itself from prior benchmarks through its emphasis on \textit{edit difficulty} across four key dimensions: multi-step reasoning depth, cross-slide dependencies, semantic understanding requirements, and long-horizon planning complexity.
 While existing resources such as PPTC-R~\cite{zhang-etal-2024-pptc} and T2US~\cite{jung2025talkslideslanguagedrivenagents} focus on short, template-bound edits, PPTArena intentionally concentrates difficulty into fewer but richer scenarios to expose real-world failures.